sand-bird/menagerie-docs/docs/conditions.md

 A condition wouldn't be very useful if it always had the same result.
 In fact, the whole point of a condition is that its value *depends* on *things that can change* -- **variables**.

-Since *Menagerie*'s conditions live in data files, they must adhere to proper JSON syntax, just like the rest of the file.
-Of course, JSON only supprts a few types of values -- numbers, strings, booleans, arrays, and dictionaries -- and none of those are variables.
-So, what do we do...?

-We use magic!

-To denote a variable within a condition, we just use a plain ol' string representing the variable name.
-The magic happens when we *annotate* the string value with the proper **sigil**, such as `$` or `@`, which tells the game code that the string is representing a variable.
+To denote a variable within a condition, we use a string that is *annotated* with a **sigil**, such as `$` or `@`, which tells the game code that the string is representing a variable.
 Whenever the game comes across a condition, it looks for string values marked with sigils, and then *parses* the annotated string into the variable it represents.

 !!! warning
     You can type a sigil in front of any string you want, of course, though it won't work as a variable unless it actually has something to reference.
 The game *should* be safe from crashing due to invalid variables, though you can never rule it out completely...

 ### Global Variables